deleeuwblue/deleeuwblog/_posts/2023-1-6-Deploying-IBM-Watson-NLP-to-KServe-Modelmesh-OpenShift.md

 storage-config   Opaque   1      117m
 ```

 The secret contains connection details for the "localMinIO" COS endpoint.
 This secret becomes important later when uploading the models to be served.
 The secret also defines the default bucket of `modelmesh-example-models`, which needs to be created on mino.
-This can either be achieved using the [mc](https://min.io/download#/linux), or you can access the minio GUI for this simple task:
+This can either be achieved using the [mc](https://min.io/download#/linux) cli, or you can access the minio GUI for this simple task:

 ```sh
 oc port-forward service/minio 9000:9000